 Is there anything that can test your patience more than waiting for the hot tub to heat up enough for you to use it?

-Sometimes, it can be hours before it’s warm enough to hop in for a soak after filling it with cold water.
-You’ve already put your swimsuit on and put your towel out.
+Sometimes, it can be hours before it’s warm enough to hop in for a soak after filling the tub with cold water.
+You’ve already put on your swimsuit and put your towel out.
 Maybe you’ve got friends waiting, or maybe even a date.

 If your tub takes more than 4 hours to heat up, you can try a few different things to make it heat more efficiently.